KarTrak: Data contained in label lines

-The first digit of the equipment owner (line 2) marks the type of equipment: 0 for railroad-owned, 1 for privately-owned, or 6 for non-revenue equipment.
+The first digit of the equipment owner (line 2) marks the type of equipment: 0 for railroad-owned, 1 for privately owned, or 6 for non-revenue equipment.

 The car number is left-padded with zeroes if necessary.
 For locomotives, line 6 is the type of unit and line 7 the suffix number.

 The check digit is calculated as follows: Each number digit is multiplied by two to the power of the labels's position minus two.
 Thus, the first digit (line 2) is multiplied by 1, the second by 2, the third by 4, the fourth by 8 and so on, until the 10th, which is multiplied by 512.
-The sum of all these numbers modulo is the check digit.
+The sum of all these numbers modulo 11 is the check digit.

 The code on the caboose in the picture at top can be decoded as Start 8350199918 Stop 5.
 This means a car with equipment code number 8, ownership code 350, which lists this as a car of the Illinois Central Railroad, car number 199918, with a check digit of 5.

+Label placement

+Labels were placed on both sides of all railroad equipment, including locomotives, passenger cars, and cabooses.
+Labels were required to be unobstructed, and couldn't have anything such as ladders, railings, grab iron between them and the scanner.
+For curved surfaces of tank cars, an oversized ACI label was available, known as an 'extended-range panel' The retroreflective stripes on these panels were 3.5 in taller than standard stripes.

 Trackside scanners

-The readers were optical scanners, somewhat like the barcode scanners used for grocery barcode items today.
+The readers were optical scanners, somewhat like the barcode scanners used for retail store barcode items today.
 The scanning distances and speeds meant that the processing electronics needed to be state-of-the-art for its day.
-They were placed along the rail lines, often at the entrance and exit of a switchyard, spaced back from the tracks so that the labels would pass in the reading zone, 9 to 12 ft from the scanner.
+They were placed along the rail lines, often at the entrance and exit of a switchyard and at major junctions, spaced back from the tracks so that the labels would pass in the reading zone, 9 to 12 ft from the scanner and with the scanner aperture at 9 ft 6 in above the railhead.